 Students wishing to become veterinarians continue their studies to earn a doctorate in veterinary medicine.
 Doctoral programs require relevant experience and approximately 60 credit hours of college-level coursework.
 Most programs require four years of study, though some colleges offer joint programs that combine undergraduate coursework with the traditional graduate curriculum.

 Associate Degree in Veterinary Technology

 These programs can introduce students to animal physiology and pathology, clinical procedures and medical terminology.
-Students in these 2-year programs are typically required to complete clinical rotations in veterinary practices.
-Graduates of these programs are qualified to obtain entry-level employment in veterinary offices.
+Students in these programs are typically required to complete clinical rotations in veterinary practices.
 Prior to enrollment, some programs require that individuals complete classes in biology, chemistry, mathematics and computer concepts, or show competency through testing.
-A high school diploma or equivalent is typically required for admission.

 Students in veterinary technology associate degree programs learn about the veterinary profession, including animal care, identification and bonding techniques.
 Required courses could include:

 While an associate degree is sufficient for individuals interested in becoming veterinary technicians, aspiring technologists are typically required to complete a bachelor's degree.
 These programs can combine life science courses with agricultural and animal management courses.
 Students can learn how to identify biological processes of animals and provide animals with basic care.

 In addition to general education courses in mathematics, English and science, students in veterinary technology bachelor's degree programs take courses that focus on animals and their treatment.
 Common courses include: